Meshcapade/mc-unreal/README.md

 ![import00](images/readme_import03.png)

 ## V. Retargeting animation
-One thing you may want to do is retarget the motion from the Meshcapade body onto the body of your character.
+One thing you may want to do is retarget the motion from the SMPL-body onto the body of your character.
 To do so, you will need a retargeter.
-Retargeters require two IK rigs: one for the source body, the Meshcapade body in this case, and one for the target body - your character.
-The Meshcapade Unreal plugin comes with a sample retargeter for the Unreal mannequin, including an IK rig for the Meshcapade body and an IK rig for the Unreal mannequin.
+Retargeters require two IK rigs: one for the source body, the SMPL-body in this case, and one for the target body - your character.
+The Meshcapade Unreal plugin comes with a sample retargeter for the Unreal mannequin, including an IK rig for the SMPL-body and an IK rig for the Unreal mannequin.

 ### A. Making your own IK rig